Archmonger/Blackberry-Themes/README.md

 Please clear browser cache.
 If using Cloudflare, also clear Cloudflare cache.<br/>

 ### What does Blackberry Flat Plex do?<br/>
 While most themes aim to plexify the user interface, that would be irrational in the case of Blackberry Flat Plex.
 The focus of BBF Plex is to clean up clutter from within the Plex UI, modify the navbar to better fit BBF, and create a functional mobile site.
-For those who do not want de-cluttering enhancements found in BBF Plex, such as removing the Newscast or Go Premium buttons, please use [Improved Plex Mobile CSS](https://github.com/Archmonger/Improved-Plex-Mobile-CSS).<br/>
+For those who do not want enhancements found in BBF Plex, such as removing the Newscast or removing navbar transparency, please use [Improved Plex Mobile CSS](https://github.com/Archmonger/Improved-Plex-Mobile-CSS).<br/>

 ### Where can I make theme and icon requests?<br/>
 Requests can be made through [Feathub](https://feathub.com/Archmonger/Blackberry-Flat)! <br/>